KTH/lms-export-to-ladok-2/README.md

 # LMS Transfer to Ladok

+> [!Warning]
+> This repository is no longer maintained.
+Repository for Transfer to Ladok is https://github.com/kth/transfer-to-ladok

 ## Copyright © 2019, [KTH](https://github.com/kth)

 Sends results of an assignment in Canvas LMS as module in Ladok.